Today, we create a Stock Trading System Benchmark Indicator using the SPDR S&P 500 Exchange Traded Fund (ETF) (Symbol: SPY).

-This is classic and dated investment mode.
-Today we have to stay less time in the market, firstly to avoid an event like a flash crash.
+This is a classic and dated investment mode.
+Today, we have to spend less time in the market to avoid an event like a flash crash.

-Many times the buy and hold works better, but every time we have a bigger drawdown.
+Many times the buy and hold strategy works better but often leads to bigger drawdowns.
 For example, in 2008, we had a huge drawdown.

-We created a Stock Trading System Benchmark Indicator that shows two equity lines.
+We created a Stock Trading System Benchmark Indicator that shows two trend lines.

 To test it, we’re using a stock trading system strategy with a capital of $ 10,000.
-As you can see with risk control, I would have earned almost $ 6,000 but with only 80 transactions and therefore using less money and certainly stay less time fully invested in the market.
+As you can see, with risk control, I would have earned almost $ 6,000 with only 80 transactions and therefore using less capital and certainly stay less time fully invested in the market.

-Visually, the strategy in question, despite having gained just over half, significantly beat the benchmark in both the drawdown and the capital employed.
+Visually, despite having gained over half of the time, the strategy in question significantly beat the benchmark in the drawdown and the capital employed.

 This is the Stock Trading System Benchmark Indicator‘s code in EasyLanguage and PowerLanguage for TradeStation and Multicharts: